COSC203 Web, Databases, and Networks

 3. React (UI Framework)

-The two previous tasks (we created HTML with templates) are both examples of 1-Way Data Binding.
-We bind data to a template to create a view (DOM).
+The two previous tasks (creating HTML with two different forms of templates) are both examples of 1-way data binding.
+We bind data to a template to create a view.
 This approach is limited, because, if/when data changes our view does not update.
 We have to manually re-bind the data, and regenerate the view… which is tedious…

-Learning syntax of React might be hard, but it’s worth it.
+Learning the syntax of React (or any of the other eleventy bazillion JavaScript frameworks that do the same thing) might be hard, but it’s worth it.

 A Card Game in React